 The hen party activity is always a bit of a dilemma.
 While dance classes, cocktail shaking and karaoke are still firm favourites and a fairly safe bet for some fun clucking action, sometimes a bit of a risk can go a long way to really impressing the bride-to-be and her besties.
 After all, while baking bread and milking cows might have been gas craic the first time around, three hens later it might not quite have the same appeal.
-So, if you want to blow away your party, here’s five activities that no one will expect.
+We have written the ultimate list of hen party ideas and alternative hen party ideas.
+Read on if you want to blow away your party guests as here are five activities that no one will expect.

 1. Fairground fun